What does the waist-to-hip ratio tell you?

 The waist-to-hip ratio is a simple and easily measured at home way to identify health risks, but it is not an entirely unproblematic measure of well-being.

 The reliability of the measurement can vary depending on the instruments, the person taking the measurement and the measurement setup.
+The timing of food intake at the time of measurement can also affect the result.

 In addition to practical limitations, the generalisability of the results is limited by the fact that the amount of fat in the mid-torso can vary considerably within a small BMI range.

+The congenital structure of the body affects what can and cannot be inferred from the waist-to-hip ratio for each individual.
 For example, people who are naturally slim may find themselves in situations where even a fit person’s waist-to-hip ratio shows worrying figures, even if there is little extra fat around the waist.

 The reference values for the waist-to-hip ratio also vary between different population groups.

+So the waist-to-hip ratio does not always tell the whole story.
 If you want accurate information about the well-being of your body, the result should be accompanied by at least the body mass index.

 Of course, the most advisable thing to do is to take an accurate body composition measurement, which will give you precise information about the distribution of fat in your body.